davepinch/pinchy.cc/collections/_about/scratchpad.md

 ===

-Decision matrix page.
+## Decision Matrix

 Here is what frontmatter might look like:

 decision-matrix:
   title: "Decide between careers"